Boo! For Halloween, the second motor of this GEVO LNG set dressed as an SD40-2.

 What a difference a week makes in the weather.
 Last week tides and rain, this week settled and sunny as 226 makes it's normal appearance.

-FEC 226 on a calm morning
+FEC 226 on a beautiful morning

-FEC 107 in St. Augustine.
+FEC 107 rolls through Historic St. Augustine.